 When DIY actually works

-- You have a true internal event coordinator with real experience and current bandwidth
+- You have a true internal event coordinator with real experience and current bandwidth.

-- The event format is repeatable (you've run the same holiday party at the same venue for five years)
+- The event format is repeatable (you've run the same holiday party at the same venue for five years).

-- The event is internal-only, low-stakes, and forgiving of small mistakes
+- The event is internal-only, low-stakes, and forgiving of small mistakes.

-- The budget is small enough that vendor savings from a planner wouldn't cover the planning fee
+- The budget is small enough that vendor savings from a planner wouldn't cover the planning fee.

 When DIY almost always fails

 - Photography and content capture.
 Almost always missed or under-resourced internally.
-Then you don't have content for next year's recruiting page.

 - Post-event reconciliation.
 Internal teams almost never do a real budget review.
 Mistakes recur.